George William de Saulles: Works

 A fuller list was given by J. H. Pinches in the Numismatic Chronicle,' 1903, and by Hocking, Catalogue of Coins in Royal Mint.
 He executed the dies for the new issue of coins of Queen Victoria in 1893, designed by Thomas Brock.
-He designed the Britannia reverse of the English bronze coins of 1895, and the issue of English coins made in 1902 after the accession of Edward VII.
+He designed the Britannia reverse of the English bronze coins of 1895, and the issue of British coins made in 1902 after the accession of King Edward VII.
 His signature on the coins is "De S."

-De Saulles also designed and engraved the dies for colonial coins, such as the British Trade Dollar, the British East Africa copper coins, 1897; the British Honduras coins 1894; the British dollar for India, 1895, and the Straits Settlements dollar, 1903.
+De Saulles also designed and engraved the dies for colonial coins, such as the British Trade Dollar, the British East Africa copper coins, 1897; the British Honduras coins, 1894; the British trade dollar for India, 1895, and the Straits Settlements dollar, 1903.
 He made the last Great Seal for Queen Victoria (1899), and many designs for official seals for the colonies.
 At the time of his death he was preparing the models for the great seals of the United Kingdom and those of Ireland and Scotland, subsequently executed by Frank Bowcher.
 He was an exhibitor at the Royal Academy, 1898–1903.